Raccoons in Your Attic: What Do You Do?

 4. Try Other Removal Tactics

-Another tactic is to create an odor that will irritate the raccoons and their keen sense of smell.
+Another tactic is to create an odor that will irritate the raccoons (like raccoon eviction fluid) and their keen sense of smell.
 Try soaking tennis balls in ammonia and placing them around your attic.
 The harsh scent will make the area unwelcoming.

 Unfortunately, raccoons in urban and suburban areas have become accustomed to human activity and these tactics are not typically effective.